narayanagung/mashimaro-tv/README.md

-Another excuse to "learn" JavaScript
+Another excuse to "learn" Javascript